 - Schedule and check testing appointment availability (you must have an L number)

 - Schedule an appointment for MATH RETESTING ONLY

 If you need assistance, contact Testing at: TestingOffice@lanecc.edu.

-If you have a documented disability, we will work with you and Disability Resources to provide you with approved accommodations.
+If you have a documented disability, we will work with you and Center for Accessible Resources to provide you with approved accommodations.